OdoJoe/The-D15-Movie-Lovers-Quiz/README.md

 * W3 Docs - helped with javascript code
 * W3 Schools - helped with HTML, CSS and Javascript code
 * StackOverflow - Helped with solving coding problems
-* Code Institute Course Content, primarily the Javascript module including teh Love Maths walkthrough project
+* Code Institute Course Content, primarily the Javascript module including the Love Maths walkthrough project
 * Quiz and page built using HTML, CSS and Javascript
 * Code is naturally responsive without the need for media queries

 # Content
-* All content created by developer, except the button styling which was imported from CSS Button Generator
+* All content created by developer, except the button styling which was created on and imported from CSS Button Generator
 * All questions are original and written by developer

 # Acknowledgements